John Banville: Nobel Prize in Literature hoax

 Banville called upon the Swedish Academy to investigate the incident "because I don't think the hoax was aimed at me, I think it was aimed at damaging the Academy or one or two members of the Academy".
-He described himself as "collateral damage".
-When informed of the incident, the real Malm said: "It sounds like a bad joke".
-Fellow Academy member Per Wästberg also thought it sounded like a "joke".
-Banville later elaborated on the experience: "I have the distinct impression that I wasn’t the target of this really.
+He called himself "collateral damage".
+When informed of the incident, Malm said: "It sounds like a bad joke".
+Academy member Per Wästberg also thought it sounded like a joke.
+Banville later said of the experience: "I have the distinct impression that I wasn't the target of this really.
 I think he assumed that I would believe him and that I would make a big fuss in the newspapers and say this is another dispute within the jury.
-I think that's what he expected me to do because that would embarrass the Academy.
+I think that's what he expected me to do, because that would embarrass the Academy.
 Specifically, he was talking about some woman on it who was deeply into gender studies.
 So I suspect it was her that was the target.
 It wasn't done for fun.
 It has the hallmarks of a man with a grudge.
-Not a grudge against me".
-Banville provided the recording to the Swedish Academy to assist its investigation.
+Not a grudge against me."
+Banville gave the Swedish Academy the recording to aid its investigation.

-Banville responded well in spite the hoax; he was described in the Sunday Independent as being "as dignified and eloquent as ever in the face of a disappointment that made headlines around the world" and told The Observer: "There is some comedy in it and potential material: 'The man who nearly won the Nobel prize'".
-Media in Ireland described the trick played on Banville as "cruel", while media in neighbouring England described it as "deceitful".
+The Sunday Independent called Banville "as dignified and eloquent as ever in the face of a disappointment that made headlines around the world".
+He told The Observer: "There is some comedy in it and potential material: 'The man who nearly won the Nobel prize'".
+Irish media called the trick played on Banville "cruel" while English media called it "deceitful".
 He received numerous sympathetic emails and telephone calls and support from fellow writers.